digitalBush/ko.sidekick/README.markdown

 josh.save();

-//You can fetch a model if you know it's id var fred = new Person({id:42});
+//You can fetch a model if you know its id var fred = new Person({id:42});
 fred.fetch();